 The temporary appraisal flexibilities (LL-2021-04) expire May 31, 2021.
 After that date standard Selling Guide appraisal policies will apply.
 We’ll continue to accept delivery of HomeStyle® Renovation loans for up to 12 months after the note date (also in LL-2021-04).

 Loan Delivery and additional resources

-Lender Letter LL-2020-06 provided temporary eligibility and delivery requirements applicable for mortgage loans delivered and closed during COVID-19.
-Get information to help support mortgage delivering loans using these temporary flexibilities.
+Get information to help support mortgage delivering loans using the temporary flexibilities.
 You can find more training resources on the Single-Family Learning Center page, your destination for reliable education, training, and tools.

 |Scenarios: Loans in Forbearance Due to COVID-19 and Representations and Warranties||Review scenarios that may impact representations and warranties when a loan goes into forbearance.|